Entry Points

 npx web-extend g content

-Adding multiple content scripts
+# for multiple content scripts

-npx web-extend g contents/site-one,contents/site-two
+npx web-extend g contents/site-one contents/site-two

 Adding CSS